Some people may find asthma is only a minor nuisance, but for others, it can interfere with daily activities and may even be life-threatening.

 Asthma Treatments in NYC

 The medication prescribed depends on your age and your symptoms and factors that trigger your asthma.
 Asthma treatment may involve long-term medications that are generally taken daily, and which make it less likely you will have an asthma attack.
+All asthma symptoms should be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any serious condition.

 Medications for Long-Term Relief

 Medications may include inhaled corticosteroids that are anti-inflammatory drugs.
 These must be used for several days to weeks to reach the full benefits.
 Long-acting beta-agonists are inhaled medications that open the airways, and which are taken with an inhaled corticosteroid.
 Combination inhalers use both these medications.
 Oral medications such as leukotriene modifiers can relieve asthma symptoms for up to 24 hours.
+Medication management changes with time and is based on your symptoms, your doctor will be able to put you on the right regimen after a complete evaluation.

 Asthma Attack Treatment for Quick Relief